kingokonn/save-the-planet-nft/README.md

 #Description

-Doc-nft-minter is a unique Dapp where the owner can use the Dapp to mint documents into a form of NFT to show other parties as evidence of ownership of properties.
-It also has a transfer function that can facilitate the transfer of the NFT Document to another address.
-But only the owner of the contract can see the transfer button or to mint button.
+Save the planet is dapp where people pay 5 cUSD to mint a save-the-planet NFT and the proceeds will go different organizations that aim to save the planet from various pullutions.
+After successfull minting, you will be given a Save-the-planet NFT with your name and your message to the world.